joshsylvester/create-react-app/README.md

 Inside the newly created project, you can run some built-in commands:

+Also note, our components are tested on Node version: 8.14.1 and npm version: 6.4.1.

 ### `npm start` or `yarn start`

 Runs the app in development mode.<br>